 If your child does not attend school we will:

-Our Family Support Worker or PCSO may visit your home address should we receive no reason for absence to either alert you to the absence and to collect the reason for absence.
+Our Family Support Worker may visit your home address should we receive no reason for absence to either alert you to the absence and to collect the reason for absence.
 It is vitally important that you inform us if you change your phone number for any reason.

 Absences will either be classified as authorised or unauthorised.
 Authorised absences are absences that are agreed by the school.
 Examples of these include: some illness, certified emergency Dr’s appointments, orthodontic appointments and close relative funerals.
 Unauthorised absences include: shopping for uniform, waiting for delivery men and looking after siblings or family members.